LucasDelfino92/morrowindsharp/mw++.md

   - MO2 will install this mod as a BAIN package.
 Only tick **00 Core** and **04b Thicker Grass** and click **OK**.
   - Deactivate all of the mod's plugins. **Do not hide or delete them: they are meant to be activated when generating Distant Land *only*.**

+## YET ANOTHER GUARD DIVERSITY

+- [**Yet Another Guard Diversity**](https://www.nexusmods.com/morrowind/mods/45894) by Half11, SkoomaPro, and Danke
+Replaces the generic, copy-pasted guards of Morrowind with different variations.
+Some guards have different loadouts and armor, and each have different faces.

 ### WEAPON SHEATHING

 - [**Weapon Sheathing**](https://www.nexusmods.com/morrowind/mods/46069) by akortunov, Greatness7, Heinrich, Hrnchamd, London Rook, Lord Berandas, Melchior Dahrk, MementoMoritius, NullCascade, PetetheGoat, PikachunoTM, and Remiros